darkmentorllc/naiveBTsniffing/README.md

 Welcome to Xeno's naive Bluetooth sniffing setup!
 It's cheap and easy and *good enough* to get started!

+**Note: You probably *don't* want to use this repository, but instead want to use the more advanced successor (which is built on the same principles): [Blue2thprinting](https://github.com/darkmentorllc/Blue2thprinting).**

 Note: the below hardware purchase links are Amazon affiliate links that support the [OpenSecurityTraining2](https://ost2.fyi) nonprofit.

 # Assumed Hardware